Wiese (river): Fishing

 The Wiese has been very a rich fishing river since time immemorial.
 Its numerous side branches, gravelly river bed, shady riparian woods and flow conditions provided optimal conditions for fish and other aquatic life.
 Many chronicles refer to the variety and quantity of salmon.
 In the Early Middle Ages the fishing grounds were still accessible to everyone, but no later than the implementation of royal rights by the Frankish kings, was the fishery (Fischweid) established, whereupon the general use of the river by the population was forbidden.

 In the 15th century, the margraves of Rötteln granted all fishing rights from Hausen to Kleinhüningen (with the exception of Stetten).
 Particularly rich in fish was the mouth of the Wiese at Kleinhüningen.
-The Basle and Huningue fishermen also knew this, so that there was frequent quarreling in the estuary, as in the Salmon War of 1736/37.
+The Basel and Huningue fishermen also knew this, so that there was frequent quarreling in the estuary, as in the Salmon War of 1736/37.

 Fishing rights were very strictly regulated.
 Fishermen had to take account of the closed season, minimum sizes, boundaries and water use rights of the mills and timber rafting industry.
 In the Middle Ages, the Wiesenwuhre, which had to be opened for the passage of the salmon during the migration season, also presented a major problem.

 In the first half of the twentieth century, full-time fishing was abandoned.
 High levels of water pollution, the canalisation of the Wiese and the construction of un-bypassable power stations on the Rhine destroyed the habitat and the migration routes of many aquatic animals and thus the economic basis of fishing.
 Today only the old fishermen's family of Bürgin in Kleinhüningen still has the old fishery licence, and in Haagen the golden fish in their coat of arms recalls the former privilege allowing the Rötteln royal fishing rights to be exercised.

 Since the water quality was restored, various regional fishing associations are looking after fish stocks and raising juvenile river trout.
 In addition, they contribute significantly to the maintenance of the Wiese and other watercourses in the Wiesental as part of joint river cleaning activities.